advafaeian/sedgewick-algorithms-notes/03-searching/02-binary-search-trees.md

 **Selection.** Suppose that we seek the key of rank k (the key such that precisely k other keys in the BST are smaller).
 If the number of keys $t$ in the left subtree is larger than $k$, we look (recursively) for the key of rank $k$ in the left subtree; if $t$ is equal to $k$, we return the key at the root; and if $t$ is smaller than $k$, we look (recursively) for the key of rank $k - t - 1$ in the right subtree.
 ![Selection in a BST](images/02-binary-search-trees/image-5.png)

----
-Contributor's Note:
+>Contributor's Note:
-For $k - t - 1$, the `1` accounts for the root, and `t` is the number of nodes in the left subtree, which are all guaranteed to be smaller than every node in the right subtree.
+>For $k - t - 1$, the `1` accounts for the root, and `t` is the number of nodes in the left subtree, which are all guaranteed to be smaller than every node in the right subtree.

----

 **Rank.** The inverse method ‍`rank()` that returns the rank of a given key is similar: if the given key is equal to the key at the root, we return the number of keys t in the left subtree; if the given key is less than the key at the root, we return the rank of the key in the left subtree (recursively computed); and if the given key is larger than the key at the root, we return `t` plus one (to count the key at the root) plus the rank of the key in the right subtree (recursively computed).